yukoba/nd4j/getstarted.md

 You can also work with Scala via an IntelliJ plugin.
 (To add a plugin to IntelliJ, go to the tab `IntelliJ IDEA`/`Preferences`/`IDE Setting`/`Plugins`/ and search for Scala.)

-## <a id="canova">Canova</a>
+## <a id="datavec">DataVec</a>

-[Canova](https://github.com/deeplearning4j/Canova) is a general vectorization lib we built for machine-learning tools.
+[DataVec](https://github.com/deeplearning4j/DataVec) is a general vectorization lib we built for machine-learning tools.
 It vectorizes raw data into usable vector formats like *svmLight*, *libsvm* and *ARFF*, which our neural nets can work with.
-ND4J does not require Canova, but it is useful for loading data into Deeplearning4j neural nets.
+ND4J does not require DataVec, but it is useful for loading data into Deeplearning4j neural nets.

-### Installing Canova
+### Installing DataVec

-Take the same steps using Maven to install [Canova](https://github.com/deeplearning4j/Canova) that you followed for ND4J.
+Take the same steps using Maven to install [DataVec](https://github.com/deeplearning4j/DataVec) that you followed for ND4J.
 Make sure you have the most recent version of [Maven](#maven).
-We are currently using version 0.0.0.5-SNAPSHOT.
+We are currently using version 0.4.1-SNAPSHOT.

 ### Installing Deeplearning4j